 Define Search Intent

-A big part of keyword research services is analyzing search intent, which is the reason why someone searches online.
+A big part of keyword research is analyzing search intent, which is the reason why someone searches online.
 The most common types of search intent in ecommerce are:

+One way to define the user intent is to look at Google’s first page for your keyword.
 You can also see the intent in a keyword research tool.
 Here’s how it looks in Semrush:

 Choose the Right Keywords for Your Ecommerce Website